andyfreed/bhfe-dashboard/dashboard-plugin/README.md

 Alternatively, you can install manually:

 1. Download or clone this repository
-2. Copy the `wordpress-plugin` folder to your WordPress plugins directory:
+2. Copy the `dashboard-plugin` folder to your WordPress plugins directory:
    ```
    wp-content/plugins/bhfe-course-sync/
    ```